 If you have not completed your tax forms, we encourage you to do so here: https://angel.co/invest/tax-documents.

-Your use of tax estimates is up to you and your tax advisor.
+The way you use tax estimates is up to you and your tax advisor.

 Most investors take one of two approaches:

 Option 1: Use the taxable income estimates to make estimated tax payments prior to filing a final tax return.

 Option 2: Use the estimate in place of the actual K-1 and include that in filing a tax return.
 If the final K-1 received is materially different from the estimate, investors typically either amend the filed return or include the difference in the following year’s tax return.

-The estimates we provide incorporate our best predictions of final taxable income based on information available when the estimate is generated.
+The estimates we provide incorporate our best predictions of final taxable income based on information available at the time the estimate is prepared.

 Most estimates will be consistent with final returns, but there is a possibility that some amounts on estimates will differ from final K-1’s.This is most frequently the case for investments in passthrough operating companies where the underlying K-1 from the portfolio company is delayed.